 My income has doubled each year and I estimate I had about $1000 in sales last year.
 I am also a full time professional in fintech, with a family.
 I aim to bring two new ornaments to market each year and to expand the brand into another space.
 This year, it was Instagram and neckties.

-Anslea (from Atlanta, GA, USA) started Forgotten Mermaids about 4 years ago.
+Anslea (from Atlanta, GA, USA) started Forgotten Mermaids almost 5 years ago.

 Over the last 12 months, we’ve expanded our products to include two tattoo designs in six colors, swimsuits, and clothing, all with the unifying “mermaid scale” theme.
 These last six months we’ve averaged about $1,000/month in mostly passive income.

-Melanie Goel (from Munich, Bavaria, Germany) started Alpengraphics about 3 years ago.
+Melanie Goel (from Munich, Bavaria, Germany) started Alpengraphics almost 4 years ago.